Iraq–Sweden relations: Invasion of Kuwait and hostage crisis

+2023 Quran burnings and attacks on Swedish embassy

+On 29 June 2023, a group of protestors breached the Swedish embassy's perimeter.
+Protestors had taken to the streets on the orders of Muqtada al-Sadr.
+The previous day, a Quran had been burned during a protest in Stockholm.

+On 20 July 2023 around 02:00 Arabia Standard Time (23:00 UTC, 19 July), the Swedish embassy was stormed by hundreds of protestors after police in Stockholm granted a permit for a demonstration there that is expected to feature another burning of a Quran.
+Fire and black smoke was seen coming from the embassy building.
+By dawn, Iraqi security forces and firefighters were inside the building.
+Iraq's foreign ministry issued a statement saying that they condemned the incident and that security forces had been instructed to investigate the incident swiftly.
+Swedish Minister for Foreign Affairs Tobias Billström stated that the embassy's staff was safe, though he also said that Iraq had failed in its responsibility under the Vienna Convention on Diplomatic Relations to protect the embassy.
+The convention's article 22 states in part that the host country "is under a special duty to [...] protect the premises of the mission against any intrusion or damage".
+The attack on the embassy was also condemned by the United States, Japan, Australia, the United Kingdom, and the European Union, with the U.S. calling Iraq's failure to protect the embassy "unacceptable".

+On the same day, Iraqi Prime Minister Mohammed Shia' al-Sudani prompted by "repeated incidents of desecration of the sacred Qur'an" and "insults to Islamic shrines and the burning of the Iraqi flag" ordered the withdrawal of the Iraqi charge d’affaires in Stockholm and expelled the Swedish ambassador to Iraq effectively severing diplomatic ties with Sweden but the Iraqi embassy in Sweden continues to operate.

 Trade

 Sweden has for many years had established trade relations with Iraq.
 During the 1980s, several large Swedish companies were present in Iraq.
 Many Swedish companies have hence good knowledge about the Iraqi market, and have a good reputation in the area.

 The Swedish export to Iraq has during the last years mainly contained engineering products.
 The export to Iraq was almost SEK 444 million in 2008, of which SEK 384 million were engineering products.
 The Swedish import from Iraq has increased from low levels of earlier years and was about SEK 9 million in 2008.

 Iraqi refugees

 Since 2003, 36,700 Iraqis have applied for asylum in Sweden.
 The peak year was 2007 with 18,600 applications.
 About 50 per cent of all asylum applications from Iraqis to European countries in 2006 and 2007 were made in Sweden.
 Since 2003, about 38,000 Iraqis have been granted a residence permit in Sweden; more than 20,000 of these were granted after an application for asylum, more than 15,000 for the purpose of family reunion and over 1,000 for resettlement.